telerik/ajax-docs/getting-started/first-steps-nuget.md

 ---
-title: First Steps with MSI
+title: First Steps with NuGet
 page_title: First Steps with NuGet Installation
 description: "Get started with Telerik UI for ASP.NET AJAX and learn how to install the controls from a NuGet package, and then build and run a sample application."
 slug: introduction/installation/installing-the-telerik-controls-from-a-nuget-package